hkim0331/r99c/README.md

 generated using Luminus version "4.19"

+## UNDER CONSTRUCTION!

-R99 was programmed with COMMON LISP by me in 2017.
+`R99` was programmed with COMMON LISP by me in 2017.
-I planed to version-up the old R99 to a single page application with ClojureScript, but recently gave up since R99 is natural to have several pages, status, problems, new-answer, others-answers, comments, and so on.
+I planed to version-up the old R99 to a single page application with Clojure/Script, but recently gave up since R99 is natural to have several pages, status, problems, new-answer, others-answers, comments, and so on.

-I love Duct, and also am interested in `reitit`.
+I love `Duct`.
+Also I am interested in `reitit`.
-So, luminus.
+This time, I will try `luminus` to extend my Clojure world.

 ## Prerequisites